 NOTICES AND SUBMISSIONS

 Whenever, under the terms of this Consent Decree, notice is required to be given or a document is required to be sent by one party to another, it shall be directed to the individuals at the addresses specified below, unless those individuals or their successors give notice of a change to the other Parties in writing.
-Except as otherwise provided, notice to a Party by email (if that option is provided below) or by regular mail in accordance with this Section satisfies any notice requirement of the Consent Decree regarding such Party.
+Except as otherwise provided, notice to a Party by email in accordance with this Section satisfies any notice requirement of the Consent Decree regarding such Party.

-As to DOJ by email: eescasemanagement.enrd@usdoj.gov
+As to DOJ: eescdcopy.enrd@usdoj.gov

-As to DOJ by regular mail: EES Case Management Unit

-U.S. Department of Justice

-Environment and Natural Resources Division

-P.O.
-Box 7611

-Washington, D.C.
-20044-7611

-Re: DJ # ______
+Re: DJ # _____

-As to EPA: [Insert name, address, and email of Regional Attorney and/or Remedial Project Manager or Project Coordinator]
+As to EPA: [Insert name and email address of Regional Attorney and/or Remedial Project Manager or Project Coordinator]

-As to the State: [Insert name, address, and email]
+As to the State: [Insert name, address, and email address]

 As to Setting Defendant: [Insert name, address, and email]